PatrickSannes/rebelcmsxu5/README.md

 What we want to accomplish…
 ===============

--Performance issues solved
+ - Performance issues solved
--A brand new kick-ass responsive admin User Interface -REST API
+ - A brand new kick-ass responsive admin User Interface
+ - REST API
--Mono support
+ - Mono support
--Heroku and AppHarbour support
+ - Heroku and AppHarbour support
--RavenDB and NoSQL core replacement
+ - RavenDB and NoSQL core replacement
--Continued development and support for "Umbraco 5" supporters
+ - Continued development and support for "Umbraco 5" supporters

 Who do you think you are?
 ===============